People are people: Depeche Mode brings ‘Global Spirit’ to KeyArena

 British electronic band Depeche Mode is bringing their Global Spirit Tour to Seattle’s KeyArena on Oct.
 21.

-Tickets for the Seattle Center show go on sale 10 a.m.
+Tickets for the Seattle Center show go on sale at 10 a.m.
 March 10.

 The show is one of 28 shows in North America.
 The European leg of the tour has sold over 1.5 million tickets.